xaviervalarino/figma-substitute/README.md

 # Figma Substitute— another find & replace plugin

-:warning: This plugin is under development :warning:
+:mega: Due to Figma *finally* adding [Find & Replace](https://help.figma.com/hc/en-us/articles/9141292269847-Find-and-replace-text-in-Figma-files), this plugin is no longer under development and has been archived.

 ## Why?